 Product development process using Concurrent Engineering

-To create a timely product with the highest quality and lowest cost, the concurrent engineering methodologies provide a very important concept.
+To create a timely product with the highest quality and lowest cost, concurrent engineering methodologies provide a very important concept.
 The basic concurrent engineering product/service development process consists of the following four main phases:

 - Market Investigation